albertojmz/OIPartners/README.md

 * visit https://firebase.google.com/ and create a Firebase App
 * copy and paste your Credentials from your Firebase App into src/firebase/firebase.js
 * activate Email/Password Sign-In Method in your Firebase App
+* create in the Database: {
+	users: "",
+	projects: ""
+}